First presidency of Donald Trump: Leadership style

-In January 2018, Axios reported Trump's working hours were typically around 11:00 a.m. to 6:00 p.m. (a later start and an earlier end compared to the beginning of his presidency) and that he was holding fewer meetings during his working hours in order to accommodate Trump's desire for more unstructured free time (labelled as "executive time").
-In 2019, Axios published Trump's schedule from November 7, 2018, to February 1, 2019, and calculated that around sixty percent of the time between 8:00 a.m. and 5:00 p.m. was "executive time."
+Axios reported in 2018 and 2019 that his working hours were less than the beginning of his presidency, with fewer meetings and more unstructured free time, labelled "executive time".

 False and misleading statements

 Fact-checkers from The Washington Post (orange), the Toronto Star and CNN (blue) compiled data on "false or misleading claims", and "false claims", respectively.
 The peaks corresponded in late 2018 to the midterm elections, in late 2019 to his impeachment inquiry, and in late 2020 to the presidential election.
 The Post reported 30,573 false or misleading claims in four years, an average of more than 20.9 per day.

-The number and scale of Trump's statements in public speeches, remarks, and tweets identified as false by scholars, fact-checkers, and commentators were characterized as unprecedented for an American president, and even unprecedented in U.S. politics.
-The New Yorker called falsehoods a distinctive part of his political identity, and they have also been described by Republican political advisor Amanda Carpenter as a gaslighting tactic.
-His White House had dismissed the idea of objective truth, and his campaign and presidency have been described as being "post-truth", as well as hyper-Orwellian.
-Trump's rhetorical signature included disregarding data from federal institutions that was incompatible to his arguments; quoting hearsay, anecdotal evidence, and questionable claims in partisan media; denying reality (including his own statements); and distracting when falsehoods were exposed.
+The number and scale of Trump's statements identified as false by scholars, fact-checkers, and commentators was characterized as unprecedented for an American president, and even in U.S. politics.
+The New Yorker called falsehoods a distinctive part of his political identity, while Republican political advisor Amanda Carpenter described them as a gaslighting tactic.
+His White House had dismissed the idea of objective truth, and his campaign and presidency have been described as being "post-truth", and hyper-Orwellian.
+He disregarded data from federal institutions that was incompatible to his arguments; quoted hearsay, anecdotal evidence, and questionable claims in partisan media; denying reality (including his own statements); and distracting when falsehoods were exposed.

-During the first year of Trump's presidency, The Washington Posts fact-checking team wrote that Trump was "the most fact-challenged politician" it had "ever encountered ... the pace and volume of the president's misstatements means that we cannot possibly keep up."
-The Post found that as president, Trump made more than 30,000 false or misleading claims, increasing from an average of six a day in his first year as president to 39 claims a day in his final year.
-The most common false or misleading claims by Trump involved the economy and jobs, his border wall proposal, and his tax legislation; he had also made false statements regarding prior administrations, as well as other topics, including crime, terrorism, immigration, Russia and the Mueller probe, the Ukraine probe, immigration, and the COVID-19 pandemic.
-Senior administration officials had also regularly given false, misleading, or tortured statements to the news media, which made it difficult for the news media to take official statements seriously.
+The Washington Posts fact-checking team wrote in 2017 that they could not keep up with "the pace and volume of the president's misstatements."
+They found that he made more than 30,000 false or misleading claims during his first presidency.
+Common examples included the economy and jobs, his border wall proposal, his tax legislation, as well as statements regarding prior administrations.
+Other topics included crime, terrorism, immigration, Russia and the investigation, the Ukraine probe, and the COVID-19 pandemic.
+Senior administration officials also regularly gave false or misleading statements, which made it difficult for the news media to take official statements seriously.